RoyceTheBiker/Haruspex/README.md

 ##  2. <a name='configApp'></a>configApp
 An Android app developed using React-Native Expo

-First attempt to use Bluetooth was with [react-native-ble-manager](https://www.npmjs.com/package/react-native-ble-manager) which seems like a great choice with support for Android 4 and newer APIs.
+First attempt to use Bluetooth was with [react-native-ble-manager](https://www.npmjs.com/package/react-native-ble-manager), which seems like a great choice with support for Android 4 and newer APIs.
-Unfortunately it does not seem to be compatible with Expo because it requires setting [AndroidManifest](https://github.com/innoveit/react-native-ble-manager/blob/master/example/plugins/withBLEAndroidManifest.js) that is not supported by Expo, or at least not in this way.
+Unfortunately, it does not seem to be compatible with Expo because it requires setting [AndroidManifest](https://github.com/innoveit/react-native-ble-manager/blob/master/example/plugins/withBLEAndroidManifest.js) that is not supported by Expo, or at least not in this way.

 Expo has a different module [react-native-ble-plx](https://expo.dev/blog/how-to-build-a-bluetooth-low-energy-powered-expo-app)